Token: Should primarily be a value, functionally agnostic.

 - Designer can start adding content to component, in WIP state.

-- Eng and Design pair to bring component to full QA'ed completion.
+- Engineering and Design pair to bring component to full QA'ed completion.

 - When component is ready to merge, WIP label is removed, Issue is "closed".